Need help with anything?

 For students who commenced their course prior to 2012: Completion of at least two units at Level 1

 For students commencing from 2012: AIS101 and ALW117

-The primary aim of this unit is to guide and assist students enrolled in the BA (International Studies) in making informed decisions about their study and subsequent work-career options, and to help them identify and develop key employability skills and attributes.
+The primary aim of this unit is to guide and assist students enrolled in the Bachelor of International Studies in making informed decisions about their study and subsequent work-career options, and to help them identify and develop key employability skills and attributes.
 As such, the unit is concerned with career development learning, and encompasses four main elements: self-awareness, opportunity awareness, decision making, and transition learning.
 Drawing directly on the experiences and insights of representatives from industry we look at career opportunities and related developments in the field of international studies, ranging from the government sector and private enterprise, through to non-government organisations both within Australia and overseas.
 We consider what is involved in establishing your ‘profile’ and gaining an edge when it comes to securing a job and laying the foundations for a career, and work with students in developing their own e-portfolios.
 We also address a range of key workplace skills and attributes, including presenting information (oral, visual), report writing, teamwork, undertaking different types of research, and analysing information.

-Skills and attributes inventory 800 words 20%
+Skills and attributes presentation 20%

-Capacity building assignment 1600 words 40%
+Workbook 1600 words 40%

-Industry study 1600 words 40%
+SWOT analysis 1600 words 40%

 Your units are priced based on the course you are enrolled in.
 Please refer to the current year's course entry to estimate the unit cost.

 You can calculate the cost of each unit by using the following calculation: